apivideo/api.video-api-client-generator/templates/documentation/sdks/security/README.md

 * Limit one API key pair's usage to a specific system of your platform backend.
 This limits the scope of each key.
 If an API key is compromised, you can delete or regenerate the impacted key without needing to update your other API keys.

-## Securing the API keys on the application
+## Securing the API keys on the application [Not recommended]

-If you are forced to store the API keys directly in your application for technical reasons, make sure that you follow the below recommendations.

-Consider obfuscating the API key within your front-end application.
+{% capture content %}
+api.video highly recommend to avoid storing the API keys on the application side at all cost.
+Even if you take steps to obfuscate your API keys on the application, your application is still prone to security threats
+{% endcapture %}
+{% include "_partials/callout.html" kind: "warning", content: content %}

 Obfuscation transforms the key into a form that isn't immediately readable.
 However, it's crucial to understand that obfuscation is not foolproof.
 It merely makes the task of key retrieval more challenging, but not impossible.
 Determined malicious actors with advanced skills can still de-obfuscate the key.
 Think of obfuscation as an added layer of security, not a standalone solution.

+## General information on securing your mobile application

 There are multiple guides around the web on how to secure your frontend application.
-You can find more recommendations on securing sensitive data on various frameworks and languages below:
+You can find more recommendations on securing your application on various frameworks and languages below:

 * [React Native - Storing sensitive data](https://reactnative.dev/docs/security#storing-sensitive-info)